koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_3_more-specifically-identifying-flows-in-the-world-of-business.md

-# ... more specifically: identifying „flows“ in the world of business
+# Slide 3 of Lecture 2 contains information about ... more specifically: identifying „flows“ in the world of business
 # The diagram in slide 3 of lecture 2 illustrates a fundamental concept in supply chain management: the difference between organizational structure and actual flows in a business.

 The Black Boxes (Hierarchy): These represent the formal organizational structure - the traditional "org chart" showing reporting relationships and departments.
 It's neat, hierarchical, and tree-like